MBPWr/microStabilize/README.md

 ```

 Calibration:
-- If using stepper motors from Thorlabs, in microStabilize_settings.txt update serial numbers of motors.
+- If using servo motors from Thorlabs, in microStabilize_settings.txt update serial numbers of motors.

 Run software using:
 - microStabilize.py